MAP Violation: Top Tips for Preventing Pricing Violations

 Tracking MAP violations helps protect your business from a damaged brand identity because low prices can indicate to customers poorer quality products.
 This is particularly a concern among brands seeking an air of luxury and premium quality, like Birkenstocks.

-Many brands will use website monitoring tools, like Visualping, to automatically monitor sellers' price changes on marketplaces, individual seller websites and price comparison sites.
+Many brands use website monitoring tools, like Visualping, to automatically monitor sellers' price changes on marketplaces, individual seller websites and price comparison sites.
 When prices drop, the brand gets notified and can continuously stay on top of sellers' discounts and promos that violate price policies.

 Price violations eradicate trust with distributors